Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 ```
 rosrun image_view image_view image:=/cv_camera/image_raw
 ```
-Optionally for a different device # you can also rename the camera node but beaware this changes the topic name to subscribe to:
+Optionally for a different device # like an external camera you can also rename the camera node but beaware this changes the topic name to subscribe to:
 ```
 rosrun cv_camera cv_camera_node __name:=external _device_id=#
 ```